BestSens/gd32-cmake-example/README.md

 ```

 ## OpenOCD
-This project also contains OpenOCD configuration files to access the GD32F450 via J-Link or JTAG over an Altera USB-Blaster.
+This project also contains OpenOCD configuration files to access the GD32F450 via a standard CMSIS-DAP interface (the GD-Link one on the GD32450i-EVAL), J-Link or JTAG over an Altera USB-Blaster.
 These configuration files can easily be changed for the used interface.

 The `.vscode/tasks.json` also contains examples of how to use OpenOCD to flash or erase the target.
 Tested with OpenOCD 0.11.0.